GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

 To audit a page:

 1. Go to the URL that you want to audit.
-2. In DevTools, click the **Lighthouse** tab (called 'Audits' in earlier Chrome versions).
+2. In DevTools, click the **Lighthouse** tab.
 DevTools shows you various configuration options.

     {% Img src="image/admin/2O9SByfzzLWTPQAcPlgN.png", alt="Configuring an accessabillity scan in Lighthouse panel.", width="800", height="1053" %}